 The bicentennial of the nation’s founding sparked the publication of scrapbooks of community history—all of them, it must be noted, less well designed, less handsomely made, less adroitly written than their late nineteenth century models.
 Here and there the bicentennial was the occasion for more thoughtful reconsiderations.
-The Sangamon County Historical Society undertook in 1973 to publish a series of pamphlet essays on local history.
+At the urging of Cullom, the Sangamon County Historical Society undertook in 1973 to publish a series of pamphlet essays on local history.
 (See

 The younger among us found the actual history of our area was a handy stick to beat our elders with, for their complacency, for their uncritical acceptance of a social order that seemed to contradict everything we’d been taught was right and good about America.
 And surely I was not alone in my hope that I, a product of a place that had once been interesting, might be taken to be interesting himself.

 I suppose all history is personal in this way, much as all politics is local.
 If my family had initially made the history of mid-Illinois interesting, their part in the region’s history—migration and settlement, the mastery of commercial agriculture, town-building, assimilation—quickly made my family interesting.
 Most were farmers, or became farmers, but their ranks included grocers who sold whiskey to farmers, craftsmen who made wagons for farmers, and merchants who traded farmers’ hogs for store goods.
 Some of them left behind sons who ran banks or were elected to public office and daughters who married such men and raised new ones.
 If most of my people, however, just got by in their new home, they at least satisfied what little ambition they had.

 Some of my people came to mid-Illinois so they wouldn’t have to own slaves, some because they couldn’t afford to buy slaves back home.
 About their politics I knew little, but their fervid party feeling about religion was plain.
 Among them were backwoods Baptists, high church Lutherans and Congregationalists, circuit-riding Methodists and reorganized Mormons—a fair sampling of the fertility and the factionalism of Protestant thought in the mid-Illinois of the day.
 As far as I know, none knew the young Abraham Lincoln.
-Most probably didn’t want to, he being a little too white folks for most of them, , as the phrase used to be, just as later, most of them would have been a little too white folks for him.
+Most probably didn’t want to, he being a little too white folks for most of them, as the phrase used to be, just as later, most of them would have been a little too white folks for him.

 I was writing for a living by then, and my mid-Illinoisan-ness turned out to be a professional qualification in the eyes of national editors.
 My big break as a journalist was being asked to do a cover story for a business magazine out of New York City—a piece about a corn farmer, but it really was about how three generations of farmers had transformed corn farming in the region into a high-tech, high-stakes enterprise, run by men and women as unlike their ancestor as the bungalow-sized combine harvesters were unlike the horse-drawn reaper they replaced.
 I quickly got assignments to write about Lincoln, the Mormons and the Jansonists, the mound-builders along the Illinois River.
 Even stories that are not about mid-Illinois history per se had an historical dimension, such as reclaiming land left spoiled by long-ago coal mining.